 Chancellor’s Emergency Operations Policy Group

-Principal Members:
+Principal Members: Heading link

 Vice Chancellor for Administrative Services (Co-Chair)

-Vice Chancellor for Budget, HR, Financial Administration
+Vice Chancellor for Finance

 Vice Chancellor for Health Affairs

-Vice Chancellor for Innovation
+Vice Chancellor for Innovation and Strategic Partnerships

 Vice Chancellor for Strategic Marketing and Communications